microsoft/customer-insights-azure-data-workshop/lab06.md

 # Exercise 2: Automate the rerun of your machine learning pipeline

 In this section you will automate the execution of your machine learning pipeline.
-There are several was to automate and operationalize your model.
+There are several ways to automate and operationalize your model.
 One option is to publish a batch inference pipeline which reuses a trained model to make more predictions (inferences).
-Another option is to automate the execution of the entire pipeline which retrains models and scores the dataset with each execution.
-We will go automate this second option in this lab.
+A second option is to automate the execution of the entire pipeline which retrains models and scores the dataset with each execution.
+We will use this second option in this lab.

 ## Step 1: Setup a Synapse pipeline which runs your machine learning pipeline